Give Thanks for Family in Your Centerpiece

 Draping a rust napkin within each place setting ties all the colors together.

 Some colors aren’t what I would normally pair together, but I thought it all blended together beautifully.
 Just like the Moabite woman who blended beautifully into the lineage of Christ.
 After all, our greatest gift is HIS life.
 He died on a tree and conquered death, so that we might all live with HIM in paradise.
 I think paradise can begin in our grateful hearts.
+Another sweet way to portray thankfulness is by writing a note.
+Perhaps to the person who first introduced you to Christ?

 Please click on the photo below to tour all the other beautiful tables.